- Homosexuality

 History

-Homosexual activity in North Korea is legal.
+Homosexual activity in North Korea is ambiguous.

 Current status